 In Stage 2, we will work alongside subject matter experts and other stakeholders to review the existing qualifications, develop skill standards and explore new developments that will deliver an improved credential suite for the water services sector.

 Further work will be needed to define the skills required for stormwater and water network reticulation.
-This work is expected to be completed by the Industry Skills Board in 2026.
+This work will follow in future stages by the Industry Skills Board.